Graf Yoster

-Graf Yoster gibt sich die Ehre (French title: Le comte Yoster a bien l'honneur) – which translates to English as Count Yoster has the Honour – was a television series produced between 1967 and 1976.
+Graf Yoster gibt sich die Ehre (French title: Le comte Yoster a bien l'honneur) – which translates to English as Count Yoster has the Honour – is a television series produced between 1967 and 1976.
 Starring Lukas Ammann and Wolfgang Völz, the series followed the adventures of the titular aristocratic gentleman detective and his working-class butler.
 It was a success, in particular in West Germany and in France.
 Originally the show was a West German production in black-and-white but it evolved into a European co-production in colour.

 Main character

 Lukas Ammann plays Graf (Count) Yoster, who is presented as an impeccable gentleman.
 He wore a traditional suit and bowler hat, and carried an umbrella, similar to John Steed in the TV series The Avengers.
 Although he lived in a castle in Bavaria (where, especially in the beginning, a great deal of the show was shot) he had no Bavarian accent and his appearance was as British as his Rolls-Royce.